DFEAGILEDEVOPS/MTC/README.md

 ### Checking results in the Storage Explorer

-After any messages are pushed onto the queues, double-click on the queue name that you want to check in Storage Explorer, and they should appear in a container on the right.
+After any messages are inserted into the tables, double-click on the tblae name that you want to check in Storage Explorer, and they should appear in a container on the right.
 Double-clicking on a specific row will display that specific message.